weaviate/weaviate-io/developers/weaviate/configuration/schema-configuration.md

 ### Auto-schema

 We recommend that you define your schema manually to ensure that it aligns with your specific requirements.
 However, Weaviate also provides an auto-schema feature.

-When a collection definition is missing, or when it is inadequate for data import, the auto-schema feature generates a schema.
-The automatically generated schema is based on system defaults the properties of the imported objects.
+When a collection definition is missing, or when the schema is inadequate for data import, the auto-schema feature generates a schema.
+The automatically generated schema is based on the Weaviate system defaults and the properties of the imported objects.
 For more information, see ([Auto-schema](../config-refs/schema.md#auto-schema)).

 ## Create a collection

 A schema describes the data objects that make up a collection.
-To create a collection, follow the example your preferred language.
+To create a collection, follow the example below in your preferred language.

 ### Minimal example

-As a minimum, you must specify the `class` parameter for the collection name.
+At a minimum, you must specify the `class` parameter for the collection name.

 import initialCaps from '/_includes/schemas/initial-capitalization.md'